Well-posedness of the obstacle problem for stochastic nonlinear diffusion equations: an entropy formulation: Introduction

 In the framework of Skorohod, the obstacle problem for SPDE has been extensively investigated under various scenarios, see e.g. \cite{nualart1992white,donati1993white,xu2009white,denis2014obstacle,brzezniak2023reflection} for well-posedness, and \cite{dalang2006hitting,zambotti2017random,matoussi2021large} for solution properties.
 We remark that all those works primarily address \emph{non-degenerate} leading operators.
 However, the literature on degenerate equations is relatively sparse.
 Yang and Zhang \cite{yang2019obstacle} discussed a degenerate equation with Lipschitz nonlinearity.
 Regarding stochastic porous medium equations, R\"ockner, Wang, and Zhang \cite{rockner2013stochastic} considered a constant obstacle $\psi\equiv 0$ and proved the existence of solutions in the space $H^{-1}$.
 Liu and Tang \cite{liu2024obstacle} obtained the well-posedness, but imposing a special assumption on the barrier $\psi$.
 Remarkably, even for deterministic degenerate diffusion equations like the porous medium equation, the complete well-posedness of the corresponding obstacle problem remains elusive (cf.~\cite{levi2007obstacle,levi2008mathematical,bogelein2015obstacle}).

 The lack of regularity products the main difficulty in our problem.
 Specifically, the compensation term $\nu$ in (\ref{eq:SVI}) is only a Radon measure on $Q_{T}:=[0,T)\times\mathbb{T}^{d}$ from a priori estimates (see Proposition \ref{prop:estimate for u_n,epsilon}), and as a result, the continuity in space and time of the solution $u$ is necessary to ensure the Skorohod condition \eqref{eq:skorohod} well-defined.
-Unfortunately, such a continuity property seems impossible to be available of the solutions to degenerate diffusion equations even in the deterministic case.
+To our knowledge, such a continuity property seems not to be always available of the solutions to degenerate diffusion equations \cite{gess2020optimal,bruno2022optimal}.
 Therefore, it is imperative to construct a novel framework to comprehend the obstacle problem of SPDE.

 In this paper, we propose an entropy formulation for the obstacle problem for SPDE \eqref{eq:main}, based on the theory of entropy solutions of stochastic nonlinear diffusion equations recently developed by \cite{dareiotis2019entropy,dareiotis2020nonlinear,du2024entropy}.
 Roughly speaking, the random field $u$ along with a random Radon measure $\nu$ is an \emph{entropy solution} to the equation (\ref{eq:main}) subject to the constraint $u\geq\psi$, if for each convex $\eta\in C^{2}(\mathbb{R})$ with compact $\mathrm{supp}\,(\eta^{\prime\prime})$, the inequality